adolfo-trocoli/XML-data-extractor/README.md

 - All code needed for compilation is included in primary directory.
 All .java files should be compiled (they already are compiled as .class files in bin directory).
 - There is a library (gson) which is needed to be added in compilation proccess.
 It is found in lib/ directory.

+Code can be compiled from main directory using:

+	javac * -classpath lib/gson-2.9.0.jar -d bin/

+Also .jar file can be created from bin directory using:

+	jar cmvf META-INF/MANIFEST.MF parser.jar *

 ## Argument format
 The program needs exactly four arguments to provide it's function:
  - Input file: it must be **readable** XML file.